bsolomenco/Teme/ReadMe.txt

 Run
 - start each executable without arguments and it will tell you how to use it
+- there is a test file in each folder, use it as input

 Stack (list based, type=int)